Software Engineering — Software Process and Software Process Models (Part 2)

 They involve customers in the development process to propose requirements changes.
 They minimize documentation by using informal communications rather than formal meetings with written documents.

-They are best suited for application where the requirements change rapidly during the development process.
+They are best suited for applications where the requirements change rapidly during the development process.

 There are a number of different agile methods available such as: Scrum, Crystal, Agile Modeling (AM), Extreme Programming (XP), etc.